Atlas-OS/docs/docs/getting-started/post-installation/drivers/gpu/nvidia.md

 icon: simple/nvidia
 ---

-# Installing NVIDIA graphics drivers
+# :simple-nvidia: Installing NVIDIA graphics drivers

 We recommend using NVCleanstall, as it is a GUI alternative to manually stripping drivers.